ihmeuw/pseudopeople/docs/source/datasets/index.rst

 records.
 To read more about the different kinds of noise that can be applied to the different datasets, please see the :ref:`Noise page <noise_main>`.

-Most datasets are yearly and can be generated for any year between 2020 and 2040 (inclusive).
+pseudopeople generates datasets about a single simulated US population, which is followed through time between January 1st, 2019 and May 1st, 2041.
-It is only possible to generate Decennial Census data for decennial years -- 2020, 2030, and 2040.
+Most datasets are yearly and can be generated for any year between 2019 and 2041 (inclusive), though 2041 data will be partial.

 The datasets that can be generated are listed below.